SHagege/dohrnii/README.md

 Run `./dohrnii -l [PORT]` with `[PORT]` being any port you want.

 ## License
-Blackbox is available under the MIT license.
+Dohrnii is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.